pulp/pulp/docs/sphinx/rpm-user-guide/admin-client/consumers/errata.rst

 the ``consumer errata`` section of the client.

 An erratum is metadata communicating an update is available for a software package.
-Erratum are typically formed to reflect a security fix, bug fix, or feature enhancement.
+Errata are typically formed to reflect a security fix, bug fix, or feature enhancement.
 Each erratum refers to a collection of updated RPMs.